 Following the introduction of the Modern Slavery Act 2015 (the "Act") Henry Boot implemented a number of measures that seek to bring about greater transparency and scrutiny into our various supply chains, in order to combat slavery and trafficking Activities.
-Further to this, we have continued to review the measures put in place and seek to identify additional actions to strengthen our due diligence and transparency.
+Further to this, we have reviewed the measures put in place and seek to identify additional Actions to strengthen our due diligence and transparency.